Team

 Norm diffusionPolicy transferInternational organisationsUse of forceNon-traditional security issuesChina studiesSoutheast Asia studies

 Dr Guangyu Qiao-Franco is Assistant Professor of International Relations at the Political Science Department of Radboud University Nijmegen in the Netherlands.
 Previously, she was a Postdoctoral Fellow at the Center for War Studies and Department of Political Science and Public Management, University of Southern Denmark (2021-2023), as well as head tutor of political science and early career researcher at the University of Melbourne (2019-2021).
-She holds a PhD degree in international relations from the University of Melbourne.
+She holds a PhD degree in International Relations from the University of Melbourne.

 Guangyu is principally interested in China studies, ASEAN studies, international organisations, the agency of the Global South in international politics, and emerging technologies.
 Her research leverages practice theory, norm contestation, norm diffusion, and actor-network theories to interpret legal and foreign policy instruments of developing countries.